Religious Activities Center

 by Muslim Chaplain Nada El-Alami

 MIT is a wonderfully diverse place, and students may observe a wide variety of religious holidays and practices.
 A partial list is available from the Registrar’s Office at https://registrar.mit.edu/calendar/religious-holidays.

 Every year, Muslims fast each day of Ramadan from dawn until dusk, for the duration of the month.
-This year, the dates of Ramadan are expected to fall within Monday, April 12, 2021 and Wednesday, May 12, 2021.
+This year, Ramadan is expected to begin in the evening on Sunday, March 10, 2024 and end on Tuesday, April 9, 2024.
 The Islamic Calendar follows a lunar cycle, and while these are the calculated expected dates of Ramadan, they can differ from place to place based on moon-sightings or lack thereof.
 Some Muslims strictly follow calculations, while others strictly follow moon-sightings, and some follow a combination of both.
 What Muslims choose to follow can depend on their religious convictions, where they have lived in the world, and what their families practice.
-The day after the end of Ramadan is a religious holiday called Eid-al-Fitr.
+The day after the end of Ramadan (Wednesday, April 10, 2024) is a religious holiday called Eid-al-Fitr.

 For each day of Ramadan, fasting consists of abstaining from eating or drinking, including water, while the sun is out.
 Once the sun has set, Muslims eat dinner, a meal called “iftar” in Arabic.
 Iftar is generally a community-focused meal, where family members and friends come together for the blessed occasion.
 Afterwards, eating and drinking during the night is allowed until dawn of the next day.

 During Ramadan, it is customary for Muslims to pray extra nightly prayers and participate in other religious practices throughout the day and night, when possible.
 They will often wake up for or stay up until “suhur”, a pre-dawn meal.